Singapore Symphony Orchestra: History

 Choo Hoey stepped down as music director in July 1996 and took up the title of conductor emeritus, while Lan Shui became the orchestra's next music director in 1997.
 In 1999, the SSO performed at the Singapore National Day parade.
 In 2003, the orchestra moved to its current performance venue, the Esplanade.

 In January 2016, the SSO took over management and operational responsibility for the Singapore National Youth Orchestra, which until then was managed by the Ministry of Education.

 In January 2019, Lan Shui stood down as music director, and was given the title of conductor laureate.
 In 2019, the SSO celebrated its 40th anniversary with a gala concert.

 Hans Graf first guest-conducted the SSO in 2015, and returned for a further guest engagement in 2018.
 In July 2019, the SSO announced the appointment of Graf as its new chief conductor, effective with the 2020/2021 season.
-The orchestra elevated Graf to the post of music director in 2022, which he is holding until the close of the 2025/2026 season.
+The orchestra elevated Graf to the post of music director in 2022, which he held until the close of the 2025/2026 season.

-In January 2025, the SSO announced the appointment of Hannu Lintu as its next music director, effective with the 2026–2027 season, with an initial contract of three seasons.
-Lintu first guest-conducted the SSO in 2017.
-He is scheduled to take the title of music director-designate in the 2025/2026 season.